Carrington needed as a scorer for Pirates to achieve dreams

 Some fans have only seen the negative side to Carrington in his senior season.
 His field goal percentage has gone down, from 42.4 to 40 percent, as well as his three-point percentage, from 38.2 to 33.3 percent.
 Those same fans have not seen the positive side where Carrington has upped his free-throw percentage 10 percentage points, from 73.1 to 83.1 percent, helping to solve Seton Hall’s problems at the line.

-While it can be argued that Carrington’s inconsistent scoring during the middle of conference play was a result of him trying to discover how to operate in his new role, it is impossible to dismiss how Carrington still needs to be a scorer for the Pirates to be successful.
-His old teammate Isaiah Whitehead was able to strike that balance in March as he led the Pirates to a Big East title back in 2014 and with all of the work that Carrington has put in to make the transition to point guard a smooth one, there’s no reason why he can’t find a way to do the same.
+While it can be argued that Carrington’s inconsistent scoring during the middle of conference play was a result of him trying to operate in his new role, it is impossible to dismiss how Carrington still needs to be a scorer for the Pirates to be successful.
+His old teammate Isaiah Whitehead was able to strike that balance in March 2016, as he led the Pirates to a Big East Tournament title.
+And with all of the work that Carrington has put in to make the transition to point guard, there’s no reason why he can’t find a way to do the same.

-Carrington may have the decision of where to go with the ball in a critical moment in March, but it will not be shocking if that decision is for the point guard to embrace the scorer in him and keep it himself.
+Carrington may have the decision of where to go with the ball in a critical moment in March, and while some may call for the converted point guard to look for a pass, it will not be wrong if he embraces his inner scorer, and keeps it himself.

 James Justice can be reached at email@example.com or on Twitter @JamesJusticeIII.